nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/account-management/Overview-of-Account-Management-Changes-with-2023.1-Release.md

 #### When I Create a New Project, Will It Create a New Service?

-When a trial project is initiated, both a base maintenance service and a studio service are automatically created.
-These services are time-limited trial versions, with expiry dates displayed on the services page.
+When a trial project is initiated, both base maintenance service and studio service are automatically created.
+These services are time-limited trial versions with expiry dates displayed on the services page.
 For non-trial projects within an organization, no additional services are generated.
 Administrators can subsequently add the project to newly established services.
 Note that a service requires at least one associated project to be functional.
 New projects adhere to their expiry dates as defined by the client contract.

 #### What Kinds of Services Exist and How Are They Different?